 - Encourage: Pointing out opportunities to be generous and supporting children in their efforts are two important components in encouraging your children’s generosity.
 But Drew warns, “Be sure you aren’t forcing them; that will backfire.
 Help them notice people around them, and point out how they might be able to make a difference.”

 - Engage: According to Drew, engaging with your kids and making generosity a family practice is the most important thing you can do.
+He knows first-hand that it works, because that’s what his dad did.
 But he says it takes time, patience, and transparency.
 “You won’t get it right every time, and your kids may resist initially.
 My parents don’t get it right every time, and they have been doing this with us for many years.”

 A legacy that can change generations